-It’s been just a couple years now since high-wattage subohm tanks hit the scene.
+It’s been just a few years now since high-wattage subohm tanks hit the scene.
 Following the increased power of vape mods, tanks had to keep up.
 Vaping at 100 watts became a thing that wasn’t just for the hardcore enthusiasts.
 The original Arctic from Horizon, the Crown v1 by Uwell, and the SMOK TFV4 made the market go crazy with tanks that performed at a high level with triple-digit watts.

 But in 2016, the stunner was the TFV8 from SMOK with seven available coil heads rated over 100 watts.
 The TFV4 from 2015 was no slouch, but the TFV8 was the first real “super tank” (although we borrow the term from a Tobeco tank).
 The TFV8 was the first popular tank with coils that could consistently breach 200-watt mark, and beyond.
 One TFV8 coil head was rated for up to 300 watts.

-Now in 2017 we have super tanks that can exceed that.
+Now we have super vape tanks that can exceed that.
 These super tanks all follow the SMOK model of multiple smaller coils in one large head.
 We now see as many as twenty-four coils in one head.
 And one tank on our list has a coil head rated for up to 400 watts.
 That is just insane!

 Sense Blazer 200

 The Sense Blazer is rated up to 200W and is compatible with SMOK TFV8 coil heads in addition to a variety of Sense’s own coil heads.
 It’s a 26mm diameter tank and it can hold up to 6mL of juice.
 It also features a flip-top system, which is a popular feature we have been seeing recently.